jesse-ross/glm3r_docker/README.md

 Testing GLM3R in a Docker/Singularity container

 ## To execute an R script in the container on Yeti
+This pattern can be used inside a SLURM batch script:
 ```
 #from inside this repo, with the .sif file at the top level directory
 module load singularity/3.4.1